BenSolomon/gcep/README.md

 - `scripts/gcep.py` - Contains `gcep` class with functionality to query ClinGen API and generate HPO tables for each proband
 - `scripts/gcep_config.py` - Must be created.
 Should contain the following information:
+- `scripts/gcep_scrape.py` - Contains `gcep_scrape` class with functionality to query ClinGen website directly without API.
+Allows query of all probands without a unique key necessary for each GCEP
+- `scripts/gcep_scrape_pipeline.py` - Contains script to query ClinGen database from command line using an HGNC gene ID.

 ```python
 gcep_url="[ClinGen API URL]"